 Though an ATS will help you source candidates faster, usage of blockchain technology will accelerate the entire process and save time.
 All that recruiters will have to do is pull up a specific public blockchain that has that candidate’s expert certifications, credentials, and associated qualifications in place.
 So, all that lying in CVs is a thing of the past.

 Though the largest data breach was uncovered in late 2016-2017 when Yahoo reported that hackers had stolen information from at least 3 billion user accounts worldwide, it has been seen time and again how companies with more than 1000 employees are prime targets of cyber-attacks.
 This resulted in a loss of about 500 thousand dollars in 2020.

-It is vital to emphasise the significance of secure information storage with blockchain technology, given that HR maintains sensitive, private and monetary data about a company.
-Since blockchain is decentralised and information cannot be altered from a personal computer, all data stored is secure.
+It is vital to emphasize the significance of secure information storage with blockchain technology, given that HR maintains sensitive, private, and monetary data about a company.
+Since blockchain is decentralized and information cannot be altered from a personal computer, all data stored is secure.

 3. Win-Win Strategies